 Emissions from the dip spin lines are controlled by two regenerative thermal oxidizers.
 RTO No. 1 controls line 21, 22, 23, 24, 25, 26, and 28.
 RTO No. 2 controls Line 27, Line 29, and Line 20.
 Line 18 and Line 19 are currently uncontrolled.
 Previously, Line 18 and Line 19 were controlled by a third thermal oxidizer.
 The oxidizer that controlled these two dip-spin lines experienced a catastrophic explosion in 2021.
-I observed that the oxidizer was still in place, but there is a large hole in the side.
-Matt wasn't exactly sure why the explosion occurred.
-Matt stated that they plan to install a new oxidizer eventually, but in the meantime the facility only runs water based coatings on Line 18 and Line 19.
+I observed that this oxidizer has been removed from the facility.
+Matt stated that they plan to install a new oxidizer eventually.
+Matt also stated that lines 18 and 19 will be sold and a new line is going to go in that building.
+The new line will be attached to a new thermal oxidizer.
 Dip spin line 20 is not controlled by an RTO and runs only EGLE AQD Rule 621 compliant coatings.

 The facility operates one E-coat line, Line 42.
 E-coat coatings are applied by immersing the parts in a tank containing a coating solution.
 The e-coat line is anodic.
-A rectifier current is applied to the e-coat tank causing negatively charged coating to adhere to the positively charged metallic workpiece.
+A rectifier current is applied to the e -coat tank causing negatively charged coating to adhere to the positively charged metallic workpiece.
 After electrodeposition, the parts are rinsed in five-stage, countercurrent, permeate rinse tanks.

 The rinse water from the electrodeposition process is treated in the on-site wastewater treatment facility.
 The wastewater treatment facility operates a clarifier to separate and removed the solids.
 A polymer is added to help precipitate the solids.
 The sludge is processed through a filter press.
+Matt stated that Curtis may get rid of the E-coat line and the associated wastewater treatment plant.